entity-framework-entidades

 • Prefer Fluent API for complex relationship configurations

-Avoid mixing both approaches for the same entity (it may cause conflicts)
+Avoid mixing both approaches for the same entity (it can cause conflicts)